brentertz/scianimator/readme.md

 * <strong>images:</strong> (default: []) // Array of images to be used in animation
 * <strong>controlContainer:</strong> (default: null) // Optional, container where should controls be placed. eg) $('#myDiv')  Defaults to selector element.
 * <strong>controlPosition:</strong> (default: bottom) // Optional. top or bottom
-* <strong>controls:</strong> (default: all) // Which controls should be displayed.
-ALL, NONE or an array of any of the following ['first', 'previous', 'play', 'next', 'last', 'navigator', 'loopMode', 'speed'] - orderable.
+* <strong>controls:</strong> (default: all) // Which controls should be displayed.  all, none or an array of any of the following ['first', 'previous', 'play', 'next', 'last', 'navigator', 'loopMode', 'speed'] - orderable.
 * <strong>defaultFrame:</strong> (default: 0) // The default frame to display - number [0-9] or keywords 'first' or 'last'
 * <strong>delay:</strong> (default: 500) // Controls animation speed - milliseconds between frames
 * <strong>delayStep:</strong> (default: 250) // milliseconds - the step increment used when changing speed